What is silkscreen printing?

 Why so many layers?

-Before printing begins, the reference work is digitally separated into component layers by an artworker.
-Far from a mechanical process with a predetermined outcome, there are a plethora of routes to take and choices to be made.
-The two main approaches to separation are spot colour and process colour.
+Before printing begins, the reference work is separated digitally into component layers by an artworker.
+Far from a mechanical process with a predetermined outcome, there are a plethora of choices to be made.
+The two main approaches are 'spot' and 'process' colour.

-Whichever route is taken, the precise alignment of each layer is essential.
-Every film is checked diligently against a key film to ensure that they are all exactly the same size.
-Registration marks printed at the corners of each film positive are exposed onto each screen.
-The marks are lined up precisely when each layer is printed.
-Accuracy is key for a sharp and well-resolved image.
+With either approach, the precise alignment of each layer is essential.
+Every film is checked diligently against a 'key film' to ensure that it is exactly the same size.
+Registration marks are exposed at the corrners of each screen.
+The marks are lined up precisely during printing.
+Accuracy is vital for a sharp and well-resolved image.

 Spot colour separation

-Looking at Paul Insect's print Superglow, we can see that it is composed from a radiant array of individually printed colours.
+Looking closely at Superglow by Paul Insect, you can see that it is composed from an array of radiant, individually printed colours.
 Many of these colours sit outside the achievable range of process colour.
 Spot colours are used when an image requires specific effects, particular vibrancy or isolated planes of colour.
-The colours tend to sit adjacent to one another with ink printed in solid blocks.
-Printmakers mix the inks by eye, layer by layer, according to the corresponding colours in the reference artwork.
-Superglow is a great representation of this process in it's classic form, with sharp-edged fluorescent solids and a diamond dust finish.
+Printmakers mix inks by eye to match the corresponding colours in the reference artwork.
+Superglow represents this process in it's classical form, with sharp-edged fluorescent solids and diamond dust highlights.

-Sometimes you'll notice in the specification of a print that the number of colours and number of layers differ.
+Sometimes you'll notice in the specification of a print that the number of colours and layers differ.
 This can be for a variety of reasons.
-Often layers are overprinted to refine tonality or achieve a desired level of solidity, or the same colour is printed through different mesh counts in different areas of the artwork.
-It is also possible that a colour was used to make a specific adjustment during proofing, and the successful print sequence was recreated for the edition to ensure an exact match.
+Often, layers are overprinted to refine tonality or achieve a heightened level of solidity.
+Alternatively, the same colour may be printed through different densities of mesh in different areas of the artwork to achieve variations in texture.
+It is also possible that a layer was used to make a specific adjustment during proofing, and the successful print sequence was recreated when printing the edition to ensure an exact match.

 A printmaker updates the job sheet for a time-limited edition by Javier Calleja.